High School Specialty Program Application

 If you are a current SCUSD student, programs that require teacher recommendations will require you to select your current Language Arts teacher and one other teacher before you can submit the online application.
 Your teachers will receive an email requesting them to fill out a recommendation form for you via Infinite Campus.

-Students who live within our district boundaries but do not go to a SCUSD school will receive two forms for their current Language Arts teacher and one other teacher to fill out and mail to the Enrollment Center.
+Students who live within our district boundaries but do not go to a SCUSD school will receive two forms for their current Language Arts teacher and one other teacher to fill out and mail to the Enrollment Center by Friday, January 10, 2020.

 Where do I take the essay or test component for the programs that require it?